-Referral for a Vocational Rehabilitation Case should not occur until the student:
+Referral to Vocational Rehabilitation should not occur until the student:

-- Needs specific vocational rehabilitation services to transition to post-school activities. - Has shifted focus (or is in the process of shifting) from education to employment - Is ready and available to participate in all aspects of a their vocational rehabilitation program, including assessment activities, and pre-employment transition services - Is considering competitive integrated employment (depending upon the individual's needs and preferences, alternative outcomes may be pursued, as reflected in other sections within the manual, including supported employment, self-employment, etc.)
+- Needs specific vocational rehabilitation services to transition to post-school activities; - Has shifted focus (or is in the process of shifting) from education to employment; - Is ready and available to participate in all aspects of their vocational rehabilitation program, including assessment activities, and pre-employment transition services; and - Is considering competitive integrated employment (depending upon the individual's needs and preferences, alternative outcomes may be pursued, as reflected in other sections within the manual, including supported employment, self-employment, etc.).

-All school districts in the state have the opportunity to collaborate with Vocational Rehabilitation to provide the Community Work Transition Program through a Memorandum of Understanding Agreement.
-This two-prong program provides both Pre-Employment Transition Services and employment transition services.
+All school districts in the state have the opportunity to collaborate with Vocational Rehabilitation to provide the Community Work Transition Program.
+This two-prong program provides both Pre-Employment Transition Services (Pre-ETS) and employment transition services.
 Students may participate in the program's Pre-Employment Transition Services, as potentially eligible, prior to opening a case for Vocational Rehabilitation Services.
-To do so, the student must complete the Community Work Transition Program's Approval to Participate form (refer to Pre-Employment Services section for activity overview.)
-Cases should be opened when the student needs to move from Pre-Employment Transition Services to Employment Transition Services and will need job coaching, job development and job placement services to be successful post high school.
+To do so, the student must be approved to participate in Pre-ETS (refer to Pre-ETS section of this manual).
+Cases should be opened when the student needs to move from Pre-ETS to Transition Services and will need job coaching, job development and job placement services to be successful post high school.
+In their final two years of secondary school, students should focus on transition services in order to prepare for employment or post-secondary training, therefore, students in their final two years of secondary education cannot receive Pre-ETS unless prior approval is given from the OVR Pre-ETS Coordinator.